-Lay Member
+Lay member

 The work of the Communications and Engagement Team is assured to the Governing Body by the Lay Member for Patient and Public Engagement.
-This role is appointed in open competition.
-The Lay Member is responsible for presenting Team activities to the Governing Body for its assurance to provide evidence the CCG is fulfilling its statutory duty on patient and public participation.
+This role is appointed in open competition to a pre-determined job description and person specification.
+The Lay Member is responsible for presenting the activities of the Team to the Governing Body for its assurance Support for CCG project activity in order to provide evidence the CCG is fulfilling its statutory duty on patient and public participation.
 This is a standing item on the Governing Body agenda.